CDCgov/phdi/docs/getting_started.md

 Tests that exercise storage blob-related funcitonality should use [Azurite](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio) , those testing SFTP should use SFTP mocks.

 #### Pushing to Github

+To get access to push to Github, ask to get maintainer access to the repo for your Github account.

 ##### A Note on Files

 Using the direct VSCode integration generates a number of files, the details of which are outlined in the above link.
 All files within the `.vscode` folder should be checked in.
 Double check that these do not contain environment variables or paths that are specific to your machine.
 Also, very importantly, **DO NOT** check in `local.settings.json` , this will contain sensitive information.